Datapolitan-Training/open_data_in_research/content.md

 > Open data is data that can be freely used, shared and built-on by anyone, anywhere, for any purpose

 ## - [Open Knowledge International](http://blog.okfn.org/2013/10/03/defining-open-data/)

 ---

+# Government Open Data
+--

++ Produced by local, county, state, and federal entities agencies --

++ Often describes the actions of government
+--

++ Intended for administration, not research
+--

++ Produced at tax-payer expense

+---